nikitavoloboev/data/looking-back/2020/2020-august.md

 One other little thing I want to build is an email client built primarily to consume newsletters.
 Spark does filter out newsletters, notifications and personal emails nicely.
 But the newsletters themselves, I'd love if I could get a nicer experience with a clear separation of `top newsletters` and `other newsletters` similar to what I already do on Twitter/Instagram/Reddit.
 Could be I could make use of Gmail filtering to solve this and still use Spark client.

 [Solumun](https://open.spotify.com/track/0ukVxZ8pEQIS99zVwboZBV?si=0U1PcT66REOcx5WqwYJHfA) is nice too.

+## 27

+I do think if it's worth going with Substack for these newsletters or roll either my own solution with [Mailgun](https://www.mailgun.com).
+But I fear that would be bad and most mails might be [marked as spam for whatever reason](https://brandur.org/nanoglyphs/013-remote).

+I guess the fear is that Substack actually gets worse with time similar to Medium or just stops innovating (Medium still has no syntax highlight code block in 2020).
+So yeah, I'll just use Substack and in the worse case it doesn't really lock you in to their platform and you can move away if it gets bad.

+[Erik Torenberg](https://eriktorenberg.substack.com/) is another Substack I greatly enjoy reading.
+I like how he set for himself to write something every week & goes through with it.
+[On Deck Writer Fellowship](https://www.beondeck.com/writers) looks very awesome too.
+Curious about what kind of things you can learn there from other great writers.
+Plus of course it would be so nice to actually know some great writers. 🙃

+Just learned that Substack doesn't support markdown.
+That's quite a deal breaker actually.
+I think I'll just go with [Buttondown](https://buttondown.email/) due to this.
+The big thing I want is to keep everything as source on my site and then just distribute parts of it as part of a newsletter.
+Or essentially distribute some 'posts', would be nice if it was as simple as 'publishing' a new post with a `git push`.
+Anyway, will see, some newsletter will be setup before end of September.

+Okay Buttondown even has [API](https://buttondown.email/features/api).
+It's not even close then, Substack is 💩

+I'll make a macro to take the post I wrote be it a blog post or a monthly summary and publish it as part of a newsletter with near 0 friction.
+So nice.

+As a note, [Hillel Wayne](https://www.hillelwayne.com/post/j-notation/) does this for his articles.
+The main source is on his site but is also distributed via newsletter to all.
+With an easy subscribe action at end of all posts.

+I do wonder if Buttondown will support mdx though.
+Google returns nothing, will have to try.
+Not even sure what kind of things I'll be using mdx for.
+I still have to watch all the talks from the recent [MDX Conf](https://mdxjs.com/conf/).